National Monitoring Experience

 The majority of reports received by the HPRA have been consistent with the expected pattern of adverse effects for the vaccines, as described in the product information.
 Vaccination related events, occurring at the time of vaccine administration, such as syncope (faints) have been among the most commonly reported effects.
 Other commonly reported symptoms include gastrointestinal symptoms, malaise, headache, dizziness and injection site reactions.
 Reports of allergic-type reactions including skin rashes, urticaria and flushing have also been received, including isolated reports of more severe hypersensitivity-type reactions.
 There have also been some reports describing persisting/chronic fatigue, generally with multiple other symptoms (e.g. headache, malaise, drowsiness, nausea, gastrointestinal upset, joint swelling, flu like illness, menstrual disorders) following vaccination.

 Of the reports received, 60% have been categorised as serious.
 This is based on the regulatory definition of a ‘serious’ adverse reaction, which includes circumstances where patients require intervention (e.g. review by their GP) and/or treatment for their symptoms.
-In the majority of these cases the medical care required was for the treatment of vaccination related events, such as fainting around the time of vaccination, or treatment for injection site reactions such as headache, rash, itching (or other allergic-type reactions), fever, muscle pain and gastrointestinal effects, such as nausea and vomiting.
+In the majority of these cases the medical care required was for the treatment of vaccination related events, such as fainting around the time of vaccination, or treatment for injection site reactions, headache, rash, itching (or other allergic-type reactions), fever, muscle pain and gastrointestinal effects, such as nausea and vomiting.
 Such reactions are typically transient in nature and require minimal medical intervention.

 It is important to note that reports submitted to the HPRA concern ‘suspected’ adverse reactions.
 This means that the effects experienced may represent side effects associated with the vaccine/vaccination process, or may be coincidental in terms of timing, due to an underlying or previously undiagnosed condition that would have occurred in the absence of vaccination.
 Adverse reaction reporting rates for medicines, including vaccines, are influenced by a number of factors including the circumstances of their use, their ease of recognition, and extent of use.